gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 If both LogicalProcessorNumber and TargetSocket are set, threads run on 20 logical processors of socket 0.
 Threads guaranteed to run only on socket 0 if 20 is larger than logical processor number of socket 0.

+The (`-unpin`) option allows the user to pin/unpin the execution to/from a specific number of cores.

+The combinational use of (`-unpin`)  with (`-lp`) results in memory reduction while allowing the execution to work on any of the cores and not restrict it to specific cores.

+This is an example on how to use them together.

+so -lp 4 with -unpin 0 would restrict the encoder to work on cpu0-3 and reduce the resource allocation to only what's needed to using 4 cores. -lp 4 with -unpin 1, would reduce the allocation to what's needed for 4 cores but not restrict the encoder to run on cpu 0-3, in this case the encoder might end up using more than 4 cores due to the multi-threading nature of the encoder, but would at least allow for more multiple -lp4 encodes to run on the same machine without them being all restricted to run on cpu 0-3 or overflow the memory usage.

+Example: 72 core machine:

+72 jobs x --lp 1 --unpin 1 (In order to maximize the CPU utilization 72 jobs are run simultaneously with each job utilitizing 1 core without being pined to a specific core)

+36 jobs x --lp 2 --unpin 1

+18 jobs x --lp 4 --unpin 1

+(`-ss`) and (`-unpin 1`) is not a valid combination.(`-unpin`) is overwritten to 0 when (`-ss`) is used.
 ## Legal Disclaimer

 ### Optimization Notice